 For just a moment there in the early 1990s, the Breeders, formed in 1989 by Kim Deal, the bassist for The Pixies, and Tanya Donelly, singer-guitarist for Throwing Muses, were everybody’s indie rock darlings.
 Their album Last Splash went platinum, propelled along by Cannonball, which somehow only made it to number 44 on the Billboard Hot 100, but was featured in heavy rotation on MTV and VH1 in the quirky, joyous garage band video attached above, co-directed by Spike Jonze.
-This left a vivid impression, on both the critics and the slice of the demographic that really loves tight, energetic pop music, that still lingers.
+This left a vivid impression, on both the critics and the apparently diminishing slice of the demographic that really loves tight, energetic pop music, that.
 Has there ever been a more infectious groove?
 It just rolls along with authority, don’t it?
 The lyrics, meanwhile, are deliberately and playfully silly, in the finest rock & roll tradition:

 I know you, little libertine

 I’ll be your whatever you want